Indian flag

 Overview

-MagicPost is an AI-powered LinkedIn content platform designed for founders, SDR teams, and agencies that want social selling to operate efficiently.
-It generates post ideas, hooks, and complete LinkedIn posts, then schedules them and tracks performance, all within a LinkedIn-verified app.
+MagicPost is an AI-powered LinkedIn content platform built for founders, SDR teams, and agencies that want social selling to run on rails.
+It generates post ideas, hooks, and full LinkedIn posts, then schedules them and tracks performance, all inside a LinkedIn-verified app.

-Rather than having representatives write from scratch, MagicPost transforms a short brief, call notes, or a URL into ready-to-publish content that aligns with the Ideal Customer Profile (ICP) and current pipeline priorities.
-For teams, it standardizes posting rhythms, messaging angles, and reporting across multiple profiles.
+Instead of reps writing from scratch, MagicPost turns a short brief, call notes, or a URL into ready-to-publish content aligned with the ICP and current pipeline priorities.
+For teams, it standardises posting rhythm, messaging angles, and reporting across multiple profiles.

 Pros

-Generates ideas, hooks, and complete LinkedIn posts in seconds, based on templates and viral post inspirations, so representatives never encounter a blank page.
+• Generates ideas, hooks, and complete LinkedIn posts in seconds, based on templates and viral post inspiration, so reps never face a blank page.

-Native scheduling and tagging keep personal and company pages active without increasing administrative work for sales or marketing.
+• Native scheduling and tagging keep personal and company pages active without adding admin work for sales or marketing.

-Access to performance metrics for LinkedIn posts and creators helps identify formats and topics that genuinely trigger profile visits, replies, and inbound leads.
+• Access to performance metrics for LinkedIn posts and creators helps identify formats and topics that actually trigger profile visits, replies, and inbound leads.

-A web-based, LinkedIn-verified application reduces risks compared with aggressive browser automation tools often used for pods or scraping.
+• Web-based, LinkedIn-verified application reduces the risk compared with aggressive browser automation tools often used for pods or scraping.

 Cons

-Primarily focuses on LinkedIn; teams that also require extensive X/Twitter, Instagram, or TikTok workflows still rely on a broader social suite in parallel.
+• Focuses mainly on LinkedIn; teams that also need deep X/Twitter, Instagram, or TikTok workflows still rely on a broader social suite in parallel.

-Advanced analytics and CRM-style tracking do not substitute a complete sales engagement or CRM platform for complex account-based operations.
+• Advanced analytics and CRM-style tracking do not replace a full sales engagement or CRM platform for complex account-based motions.

 Pricing

-Business – custom pricing starting from 5 seats, with multi-account management, company pages, and priority support.
+• Business – custom pricing from 5 seats, with multi-account management, company pages, and priority support.

-Best for B2B teams that invest in content-led social selling on LinkedIn and desire a single tool to ideate, write, and schedule posts for multiple sellers.
+Best for B2B teams that bet on content-led social selling on LinkedIn and want a single tool to ideate, write, and schedule posts for multiple sellers.

 2. Taplio